FordLabs/elm-star-rating/README.md

 ## Usage
  * Add a Rating.State to your model
- * Initialize it with Rating.initialRatingState
+ * Initialize it with Rating.initialState
  * Add a type to your message containing a Rating.Msg
  * Use Html.map with your rating message and Rating.classView or Rating.styleView to render the component
     - Rating.classView takes a list of css class names to style the component